Adam Fielding (actor)

-Adam Fielding (born 19 March 1993) is an English actor, known for his roles as Kirin Kotecha in the ITV soap opera Emmerdale and Aaron Turner in the Channel 4 drama Ackley Bridge.
+Adam Fielding (born 19 March 1993) is an English actor.
+Working in British TV after drama school he was cast as Aaron Turner in the Channel 4 drama Ackley Bridge.
+Working in film, credits include Outside the Wire and 5LBS OF PRESSURE alongside Luke Evans, Alex Pettyfer and Rory Culkin.

 Career

 Fielding made his television debut in 2014 as Kirin Kotecha in the ITV soap opera Emmerdale, a role which he portrayed until 2016.
 In 2017, he portrayed the role of Elijah Stubbs in two episodes of the BBC series In the Dark.
 In 2018, Fielding landed a role in Krypton, followed by the role of Aaron Turner in the Channel 4 drama Ackley Bridge.
 His character began a relationship with Missy Booth (Poppy Lee Friar), which resulted in the couple going through an abortion and mutually breaking up.